icon

 • IT Product Manager, GS-2210-13 certificate.

-• Launched eight pooled hiring efforts to support multi-agency hiring.
+• Launched eight pooled hiring efforts to support multi-agency hiring in FY24.

 Agency Spotlight